09 Apr How is COVID-19 Affecting Cincinnati Parks?

 -All drinking fountains

--The ability to reserve picnic shelters, group picnic areas, and garden wedding areas
+-The ability to reserve picnic shelters and group picnic areas

 -Carol Ann’s Carousel is closed until further notice